-Hoover Meredith Learning Diversity Policy
+Hoover Meredith Inclusion Policy

 The International Baccalaureate Middle Years Programme (IB MYP) recognizes that learners come from a variety of cultures, and backgrounds, and have a range of academic, physical and other needs.
-There are many learners who may have a recognized, special educational need: other learners may have special needs that have not yet been diagnosed.
+There are many learners who may have a recognized special educational need, other learners may have special needs that have not yet been diagnosed.

 Examples of these special education needs (SEN) include:

 Specific learning disabilities

 Language and communication disorders